 The creator, Momo Pixel, told Essence “it’s literally happened to every black girl I’ve met.
 Even while making this game it happened to me, multiple times.”
 I’ve been lucky enough as a black man to only have experienced the phenomenon of random folks grasping and fluffing out my ‘fro only a couple times.
 But I work out a lot and have been told I appear threatening, so I assume that’s what keeps the vultures at bay.

-Protects You From the Sun (Black Don’t Crack)
+Melanin Protects You From the Sun (Black Don’t Crack, right?)

 It’s a saying as old as… I dunno, forever.
 My dad looked like my brother until well after I graduated high school; unfortunately, I still look like I’m in high school, so who cares?
 Just kidding, just kidding.
 I love having youthful skin, because I’m 31 now and I know the future looks pretty bright that I’ll still be a youthful 51 or 61.